-How wearing post-op compression garments can help Tummy Surgery results
+How wearing post-op compression garments can help surgery results

-Compression garments are garments that help recovery following most plastic surgical procedures.
-These garments are an essential part of after-surgery care following plastic surgical procedures such as tummy tuck – abdominoplasty, breast surgery, liposuction and different post-weight loss body surgeries, etc.
+Compression garments can help recovery following most plastic surgical procedures.
+These garments are an essential part of after-surgery care following plastic surgical procedures such as abdominoplasty, breast surgery, liposuction and different post-weight loss body surgeries.

-Why should I wear compression Garments following liposuction and Tummy Tuck?
+Why should I wear compression garments following liposuction and abdominoplasty?

 As stated above, compression garments are an essential part of postoperative care and recovery.
-These garments help accelerate the healing process of your body following liposuction or tummy tuck surgery.
-In addition to accelerating recovery, it also reduces excessive skin sagging following liposuction and helps achieve better contour to your abdomen following a Tummy Tuck.
+These garments can help accelerate the healing process of your body following liposuction or tummy tuck (abdominoplasty) surgery.
+In addition to accelerating recovery, it also reduces excessive skin following liposuction and helps achieve better contour to your abdomen following an abdominoplasty.
 Furthermore, it helps reduce postoperative pain, swelling, and bruising associated with these procedures.

 Helps reduce swelling.

-- Postoperative swelling occurs when excess fluid builds up in the cavities of your abdomen following a Tummy tuck or any site where liposuction is done.
+- Postoperative swelling can occur when excess fluid builds up in the cavities of your abdomen following an abdominoplasty or any site where liposuction is done.
 This results in you gaining weight.
 Compression garments can help alleviate swelling by applying appropriate pressure to the affected area by redistributing fluids.
-The pressure exerted by these garments helps compress lumps and bumps that appear following Tummy Tucks.
+The pressure exerted by these garments helps compress lumps and bumps that appear following these procedures.

 Reduces postoperative bruising.

-- The cannula used in liposuction disrupts blood vessels during the fat extraction process during its to and fro motion.
+- The cannula used in liposuction disrupts blood vessels during the fat extraction process during its to and from motion.
 Compressive garments compress the blood vessels and prevent RBC breakdown and percolation.
 Thereby reducing bruising associated with the procedure.
-The chance of postoperative bruising is considerably higher in patients that do not use compressive garments.
+The chance of postoperative bruising is considerably higher in patients who do not use compressive garments.